diggi404/go-cli-tools/README.md

 ![Menu Options](main_page.png)

+> **note**
-**NOTE: I won't be held responsible for any wrongful use of this tool.
-It was made solely for educational purpose only.**
+> I won't be held responsible for any wrongful use of this tool.
+It was made solely for educational purpose only.

 ### Menu Options